View Other Content

 On the move

 2015 - Forward Danny Ings agreed to sign from Burnley on 1st July.
-He has only struck four times in 25 games to date as he has suffered two serious injuries.
+He only struck four times in 25 games as he suffered two serious injuries, spending last season on loan at Southampton whom he is due to join permanently in July.

 2014 – Yossi Benayoun re-signed for Israeli side Maccabi Haifa from Queens Park Rangers, where he had first risen to prominence.